sskelkar/gemini-k8s-agent/spec.md

     *   It includes a safety check to ensure it only connects to a specific, pre-configured cluster name.
 *   **Configuration:**
     *   The target `namespace`, `app` label (required), `country` label (required), and `fleet` label (optional) are provided via command-line arguments.
+    *   The `GEMINI_API_KEY` for LLM access must be provided in a `.env` file in the project root.
+This file is excluded from version control.

 ## 4. Out of Scope